redhat-cop/casl-ansible/README.md

 The following are a list of Absible roles available

+* cicd - Installs and configures CICD tools such as Jenkins and Nexus
+* cicd-common - Sets common CICD related facts
 * common - Provides for the generation of an environment id per execution and sets common facts
 * openshift-common - Sets common OpenShift related facts
 * openshift-provision - Installs and configures OpenShift on a set of masters and nodes (Work in Progress)